 Packaging as a Growth Strategy

-It this post we’ll explain the basics of creating a package to improve your product appeal and conversion and to benefit your local partners and your destination.
+In this post, we’ll explain the basics of creating travel packages to improve your product appeal and conversion and to benefit your local partners and your destination.

 What is a package?

 Creating travel packages can be defined as a combination of two or more products, presented as a single sale, so the customer gains an advantage compared with buying the items separately.

 You do this by partnering up with another business or businesses to develop a package.
 The package must be designed around your customers’ needs and interests so that it is instantly appealing to them.
 By this we mean you’ll need to create a package that is people and market-oriented.
 It could be accommodation and a restaurant deal, a tour with an added bonus of an attraction visit, discount accommodation pre or post an event combined with event tickets.

 The opportunities are only limited by the product available and your imagination.

 What are the steps involved?

 Firstly, identify what your business needs are, for example, you need more weeknight bookings, longer stays, more low season tour sales.
 Be clear about what the business driver is for you?